 Getting There (and Back)

 Pulau Tuba is located 5 km southwest of Kuah Town.
 There are two separate jetties that service Tuba Island and adjacent Dayang Bunting Island (at Kampung Selat Bagan Nyior).
-But the direct jetty is Marble Jetty which is located between the Kuah Ferry Building and the Royal Langkawi Yacht Club.
-The cost is RM5 per person, each way or about RM75 per boat.
+But the direct jetty is now Jeti Dato Syed Omar (previously known as Marble Jetty) which is located between the Kuah Ferry Building and the Royal Langkawi Yacht Club.
+The cost is RM10 per person, each way (non-Malaysian price).

 Armed with the extensive (slightly overkill) how to get there information, you are now ready to tackle Pulau Tuba sightseeing.
 Exploring Tuba Island can easily take a full day, especially if you are on the DIY tour guide program.
 In fact, you wouldn’t be able to see and do all that Tuba Island has to offer in one day.
 Unless of course you start very early and have a lot of energy (and I do mean a lot).
 All the more reason to consider spending a night or two and not be rushed.
 So here are a few of the possibilities which I have come up with.
-There may in fact be more available things-to-do but at least this will give you a starting point.
+There are many more things to do in Pulau Tuba, but at least this will give you a starting point.